samyukth7/Lung-Disease-Detection-using-Multimodal-Images/README.md

 ## Description

-In this project, we used deep learning methods to classify lung diseases using the VGG16 and ResNet50 models.The ResNet50 model was trained on a multiclass classification issue with five classes, the VGG16 model was trained on a binary classification problem with two classes.
-Our experimental findings demonstrated the utility of both models in categorising lung illnesses, with the ResNet50 model performing better than VGG 16 model when it comes to CT images whereas on the other hand  we noted that the VGG16 model outperformed the Resnet50 model when it comes to Xray images.
+In this project, we used deep learning methods to classify lung diseases using the VGG16 and ResNet50 models.
+In contrast to the ResNet50 model, which was trained on a multiclass classification issue with five classes, the VGG16 model was trained on a binary classification problem with two classes.
+Our experimental findings demonstrated the utility of both models in categorising lung illnesses.
 Additionally, we implemented both the models in Flask, enabling us to create a web application for classifying lung diseases.
-Medical practitioners can submit chest X-ray and CT scan images into this user-friendly web tool to get instantaneous predictions on the existence of lung disease.
+Medical practiationers can submit chest X-ray and CT scan images into this user-friendly web tool to get instantaneous predictions on the existence of lung disease.

 Some of the lung diseases that can be detected are given below: